How Do I Calculate Leverage in Forex 1:10 and 1:100 - Leverage in Forex 1 10 and 1 100

 Total= 1000 - 200

-From the above example you as a trader can see that the more leverage you use the greater the profits or losses and less you use the lesser the profit/losses.
+From the above example you can see that the more leverage you use the greater the profits or losses and less you use the lesser the profits/losses.

-To Learn More about Leverage and Margin - Study the Topics Listed Below:
+To Learn More About Margin and Leverage - Review the Subjects Listed Below:

 - Pips Movement Definition for Standard Forex Account with Examples